 Star anise may have health benefits.
 It contains a substance called anethole, which is responsible for the licorice flavor of star anise fruits, anise seeds and fennel seeds.
 (Like anise, fennel is a member of the parsley family.)
 Anethole is dissolved in the oil inside the plant and is insoluble in water.
 It’s an antibacterial and antifungal chemical.
 Researchers don't yet know whether star anise fruits fight bacteria and fungi in the human body, however.
 Star anise has traditionally been used to relieve discomfort in the digestive system and to treat colds.

-Spices are generally used in small quantities and so don't provide us with large quantities of nutrients.
+Since spices are generally used in small quantities, they don't provide us with large quantities of nutrients.
 However, star anise is especially rich in iron and manganese.
 It could provide us with useful amounts of these minerals if more than a sprinkle of spice is used.

-Chinese star anise has been used as a spice for a long time without harmful effects.
+Chinese star anise has been used as a spice for a long time without harmful effects and may have health benefits.
 In contrast, Japanese star anise is poisonous.
 It contains sikimitoxin, which causes convulsions, and anisatin, which also causes dangerous neurological effects.
-It's very important to avoid this fruit.

 How to Make Star Anise Chicken